 The Pacific Alliance (Alianza del Pacífico) is a regional economic integration agreement for which a framework treaty was signed by Mexico, Colombia, Peru and Chile in June 2012.
-The Pacific Alliance Framework Agreement, which provides for the organization and mechanisms of the Pacific Alliance, including the composition of and qualifications for participation in the Pacific Alliance, became effective on July 20, 2015.
-An Additional Protocol including provisions to immediately eliminate regional tariffs on 92% of items and then gradually on the remaining 8% over 17 years at maximum was adopted at the 8th Pacific Alliance leaders meeting held on February 10, 2014.
-The 10th leaders meeting was held on July 3, 2015, and the Declaration of Paracas was adopted at the meeting.
+The Pacific Alliance Framework Agreement, which provides for the organization and mechanisms of the Pacific Alliance, including the composition of and qualifications for participation in the Pacific Alliance, became effective on July 2015.
+An Additional Protocol including provisions to immediately eliminate regional tariffs on 92% of items and then gradually on the remaining 8% over 17 years at maximum was adopted at the 8th Pacific Alliance leaders meeting held in February 2014.

-In the Declaration, the members indicated their determination to advance towards the construction of an area of deep integration and their intention to coordinate with other mechanisms of integration in order to realize greater free movement of goods, services, capital and people.
+The 10th leaders meeting was held in July 2015 and the members adopted the Declaration of Paracas that indicated their determination to advance towards the construction of an area of deep integration and their intention to coordinate with other mechanisms of integration in order to realize greater free movement of goods, services, capital and people.